tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * [plaid_demo.ipynb](Activities/04-Ins_Plaid_Demo/Solved/plaid_demo.ipynb)

-Emphasize to students that one of the cool things about Plaid is that it provides developers a sandbox for users to get started running.
+Emphasize to students that one of the cool things about Plaid is that it provides developers with a sandbox for users to get started running.
 The sandbox contains account data that can be used to test connectivity to Plaid, as well as test some of Plaid's functionality.

-Explain to students that the sandbox is great because it gives developers a space to play with Plaid without having to connect to personal bank accounts.
+Explain to students that the sandbox is excellent because it gives developers a space to play with Plaid without having to connect to personal bank accounts.
 This grants developers the ability to focus on what they intend to build rather than how they're going to get their data.

 Continue the demo by leading students on the environment preparation by highlighting the following: